 Some of these (file-naming, anyone?) are pretty mundane, we admit!
 But getting them worked out from the beginning makes for better and easier project execution.

-Put on your “organized project manager” cap, and take in the following elearning project management insight.
+Put on your “organized project manager” cap, and take in our elearning project management insights.

 3. Structure and Script Your eLearning Project

 Script-writing.
 It’s the super-important step in elearning development that everyone wants to get done yesterday!